 The term typematic means that when a keyboard key is held down, the character is repeatedly entered until the key is released.
+The options are: Disabled (Default), Enabled.

 Typematic Rate (Chars/Sec)

 This feature is available only if the above item, Typematic Rate Setting, is set at Enabled.
 Sets the rate of a character repeat when the key is held down.
 The options are: 6 (Default), 8, 10, 12, 15, 20, 24, 30.